AlexDonkers/OntologyDesignTemplate/README.md

 The document contains various design elements that can be used to create ontologies and instantiations of ontologies.

+NOW ALSO AVAILABLE IN [DRAW.IO](https://app.diagrams.net/#HAlexDonkers%2FOntologyDesignTemplate%2Fmain%2FOntologyDesignTemplate.drawio#%7B%22pageId%22%3A%22BihaI_O2vWQv7b-J20oE%22%7D)!
+Sven Zentgraf kindly recreated this template in draw.io.
+If you prefer to draw diagrams there, please use the draw.io template!

 **Contact**:
 Alex Donkers, Eindhoven University of Technology, a.j.a.donkers@tue.nl